JorjaFox/website/_posts-old-blog/2012-02-20-csifiles-hancock-byer.md

 **Hancock**: We like it when we can balance it with a sense of humor, rather than dark for the sake of being dark.</blockquote>
 Credit: <a href="http://www.csifiles.com/content/2012/02/interview-treena-hancock-melissa-r-byer/">CSI Files</a>

-Now go read the rest and don't forget to watch "Stealing Home" on <em>CSI</em> this Wednesday.
+Now go read the rest and don't forget to watch "Stealing Home" on _CSI_ this Wednesday.